 Ever meet someone addicted to soda?
 Someone who has to have it daily?
 Drinks it with meals?

 I grew up pop restricted, when it was around it was a REALLY big deal.
 It was bought bottled, never canned, and we always poured it into a glass over ice.
 I loved it.
-I remember summering with my Indiana cousins and they had a local establishment that had a syrupy fountain soda place in town.
+I remember summering with my Indiana cousins.
+They had a local establishment that had a syrupy fountain soda place in town.
 I’d beg and beg and beg for my driving cousins to bring me one when they were out running their errands.
 If I was lucky, I’d beg my way to two in one day.

 For a brief period in my life we kept pop in the house, and really cheap beer, for that matter, by the case.
 I remember actually looking for pop on sale by the case – getting it cheaper somehow seemed important.
 One day I watched myself hefting the stuff up the stairs and I thought my goodness why the heck are you buying this stuff by the case?